********** UPDATE 20241231: Updated portfolio performance charts to include the final days of 2024. **********

 .

-Because the mix of royalty types at LB vs TPL is so different (LB’s revenues nearly completely based on surface royalties whereas TPL’s is a bit more evenly split), we can’t directly comp their price on purely a per surface- or net-royalty-acre basis, exclusively.
-One thing we can maybe do is look at their revenue mix and create a weighted use-based acreage unit (WUBA) for each company and see how much each company is valued per WUBA (here using most recent quarter data for TPL and LB as well as TPL’s 2023 10K and LB’s initial filing prospectus for additional info)…
+Because the mix of royalty types at LB vs TPL is so different (LB’s revenues nearly completely based on surface royalties and easements whereas TPL’s is a bit more evenly split between surface and mineral rights), we can’t directly comp their price on purely a per surface- or net-royalty-acre basis, exclusively.
+One thing we can maybe do is look at their revenue mix and create a weighted use-based acreage unit (WUBA) for each company and see how much each company’s present and future growth is being valued per WUBA (here using most recent quarter data for TPL and LB as well as TPL’s 2023 10K and LB’s initial filing prospectus for additional info)…

 TPL: 57% of MRQ revenue came from oil and gas royalties (NRAs); 43% from surface-related acreage (SA).